haleybw/ECE287-Final-Project-Truco/README.md

-# ECE 287 PROJECT------ Truco Card Game on Intel FPGA
+# ECE 287 PROJECT------ Card Game on Intel FPGA
  ### Bruin Haley
  ### Ian Rodrigues Kmiliauskis

  ##### Final Version 12/13/2024

-# Truco Card Game on FPGA with VGA and 7-Segment Display
+# Card Game on FPGA with VGA and 7-Segment Display

+## Description
+This repository contains a Verilog implementation of a finite state machine (FSM) for a two-player card game.
+The game includes state-based gameplay, card selection, scoring, and turn-based mechanics.
+Players compete in a best-of-three round structure, utilizing FSM logic to control game states and transitions.

 ## Overview

-This project implements a **Truco** card game on an FPGA, featuring the following components:
+This project implements a card game on an FPGA, featuring the following components:

 1. **VGA Driver** (`vga_driver.v`): Responsible for generating signals for a 640x480 VGA display.
 2. **On-Board 7-Segment Display Driver** (`fivedigit_decimal.v`): Converts the game data (scores, etc.) into signals for the FPGA's 7-segment displays.